Temporal blocking of finite-difference stencil operators with sparse "off-the-grid" sources: Experimental Evaluation

 \subsection{Compiler and system setup}

-To evaluate our scheme we used Virtual Machines in Azure with two architectures: Intel® Xeon® Processor E5 v4 Family (formerly called Broadwell) and Intel® Xeon® Scalable Processors (formerly called Skylake 8171M).
-For our experiments, access was obtained on VMs (on Microsoft Azure) called Standard\_E16s\_v3 and Standard\_E32s\_v3.
-The first system E16s\_v3 has a single socket 8-core Intel Broadwell E5-2673 v4 CPUs with AVX2 support.
-Each Intel Broadwell CPU has three levels of cache: L1 (32KB) and L2 (256KB) caches private to each core and a 50MB L3 cache shared per socket.
+To evaluate our scheme, we used Virtual Machines in Azure with two architectures: Intel® Xeon® Processor E5 v4 Family (formerly called Broadwell) and Intel® Xeon® Scalable Processors (formerly called Skylake 8171M).
+For our experiments, access was granted on VMs (on Microsoft Azure) called Standard\_E16s\_v3 and Standard\_E32s\_v3, running Ubuntu 18.04.4.
+The first system, E16s\_v3, has a single socket 8-core Intel Broadwell E5-2673 v4 CPUs with AVX2 support.
+Each Intel Broadwell CPU has three cache levels: L1 (32KB) and L2 (256KB) caches private to each core and a 50MB L3 cache shared per socket.
 The second system has single-socket 16-core IntelSkylake Platinum 8171M CPUs with AVX512 support.
-Each Intel Skylake CPU has three levels of cache: L1 (32KB) and L2 (1MB) caches private to each core and a 35.75MB L3 cache shared per socket.
-Both systems run Ubuntu 18.04.4 and compiler versions used were GCC 7.5.0* and ICC 2021.1 Beta 20200602 and relying on the OpenMP programming model including OpenMP parallelism and SIMD vectorization.
-Our wave-front temporal blocking scheme employs OpenMP-based dynamic scheduling.
+Each Intel Skylake CPU has three cache levels: L1 (32KB) and L2 (1MB) caches private to each core and a 35.75MB L3 cache shared per socket.
+Compilers used were GCC 7.5.0* and ICC 2021.1.
+We used OpenMP shared-memory parallelism with dynamic scheduling and SIMD vectorization.
 Thread pinning was enabled using the environment variables OMP\_PROC\_BIND (for GCC) and KMP\_AFFINITY (for ICC).
-Experiments were run with Devito v.4.2.3.
-The experimentation framework and instructions on reproducibility are available at \ref{code}.
+Experiments were built with Devito v.4.2.3.
+The experimentation framework and instructions on reproducibility are available in subsection \ref{code}.